datacentricdesign/iot-ml-design-kit/other_documents/technicalities/preprocessing_technicalities.md

 # Preprocessing Technicalities

-The raw data you collected is messy and can not be understood by the model very well.
+The raw data you collected is messy and cannot be understood by the model very well.
 To get an understanding of this data, we need to perform preprocessing.

 The format is important because Python needs to be able to work with the data.
 But more importantly is the feature extracting.
 This is a process in which you derive values from raw data.
 An example could be an average from a set of numbers.
 This will make sure the model has enough relevant data which improves accuracy and reliability, reduces overfitting and speeds up training.
 We did this process in a couple of steps explained below.